anismnasri/web_mobile_automation/README.md

   6- Eclipse and in this install TestNG
   7- and add the environment variables to your $PATH
 ```
-  Need same modification (like url or something) if you want clone this project in Linux machine.
+  Need some modification (like url or something) if you want clone this project in Linux machine.

   ### Philosophy: